flatironinstitute/neuroRSE/site/workshops/jan-2025/index.md

 The Flatiron Center for Computational Neuroscience is excited to announce a workshop on using open source packages to analyze neural data in January 2025!

-Over the course of this two-day workshop, we will walk you through notebooks in order to demonstrate how to use pynapple and NeMoS to analyze and visualize neural data.
+Over the course of this two-day workshop, we will teach you how to use [pynapple](https://pynapple.org/) and [NeMoS](https://nemos.readthedocs.io) to analyze, model, and visualize neural data.

+## <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 384 512" style="height: var(--base-font-size)"><!--!Font Awesome Free 6.6.0 by @fontawesome - https://fontawesome.com License - https://fontawesome.com/license/free Copyright 2024 Fonticons, Inc.--><path d="M215.7 499.2C267 435 384 279.4 384 192C384 86 298 0 192 0S0 86 0 192c0 87.4 117 243 168.3 307.2c12.3 15.3 35.1 15.3 47.4 0zM192 128a64 64 0 1 1 0 128 64 64 0 1 1 0-128z"/></svg> Where?

+In person at the Flatiron Institute, 160 5th Ave, New York, NY 10010.

+## 📆 When?

+Janauary 29 -- 31, 2025.

+## 🤩 Interested?

+Registration will open October 1, check back then!

+If you'd like to be reminded, fill out [this form](https://forms.gle/fJF5H7DzXyVCRJsS8), and we'll email you when registration goes live.

 ## Intended audience

-- This workshop is intended for grad students and postdocs who are experimentalists in systems neuroscience, and who gather and analyze their own electrophysiology or calcium imaging data.
+- This workshop is intended for grad students and postdocs who are systems neuroscientists, i.e., who analyze electrophysiology or calcium imaging data.
 - In order to make best use of the limited space in the workshop, we will prioritize accepting one applicant per lab.
-- Applicants are expected to have basic familiarity with python and standard scientific python libraries (e.g., numpy, matplotlib, scikit-learn).
-They should be able to write their own functions to analyze and visualize data.
-They are not expected to familiar with either pynapple or NeMoS.
+- Applicants are expected to have basic familiarity with python:
+  - They should have used python and standard scientific python libraries (e.g., numpy, matplotlib, scikit-learn).
+  - They should be able to write their own functions to analyze and visualize data.
+  - They are not expected to familiar with either pynapple or NeMoS.

 ## Important dates